Is Meghan Markle Being Forced To Quit Acting?

 The Canadian actress was recently in India for a week on a humanitarian mission to help impoverished girls and women.
 It is said that the actress wants to provide a better future for women and girls in developing countries all over the world.

-After spending a week in India, she wrote an essay for Time magazine about “how periods affect potential.”
+After spending a week in India she wrote an essay for Time Magazine about ‘how periods affect potential’.
 Her essay talked about what she saw while she was in India and her dissatisfaction with how girls lose out when it comes to education.
-The girls are said to miss a number of days of school and due to this, they miss out on a lot of information that would be viable for them.
+The girls are said to miss a number of days of school and due to this they miss out on a lot of information that would be viable for them.
 She also talked about the stigma surrounding menstruation and how it affects girls and why it shouldn’t stop girls from prospering in whatever they want.

-Meghan added that a lot of girls from different parts of the world are too shy to talk about what is most natural, and therefore miss out on their own potential.
+Meghan added that a lot of girls from different parts of the world are too shy to talk about what is most natural and therefore miss out on their own potential.
 She urged that it was necessary to converse and have better policies with regard to menstrual health as well as to support organizations that take care of girls.

 “Wasted opportunity is unacceptable with stakes this high.
 To break the cycle of poverty, and to achieve economic growth and sustainability in developing countries, young women need access to education.
 When we empower girls hungry for education, we cultivate women who are emboldened to effect change within their communities and globally.
 If that is our dream for them, then the promise of it must begin with us.
 Period.”

-Serena Williams shared on Twitter how proud she was of Meghan for writing the essay and even went on to say that she inspires her every day.
-Her half-sister Samantha, on the other hand, did not share the same pride.
+Serena Williams shared on twitter how proud she was of Meghan for writing the essay and even went on to say that she inspires her every day.
+Her half sister, Samantha on the other hand did not share the same pride.

 Meghan’s sister decidedly bashed her and asked if Meghan had donated anything or if she was simply just having a photo opportunity.
 Her sister who seems to be very bitter about her sister’s success has been tweeting her feelings of disdain towards her sister.
 She tweeted saying that her sister ignores her because she’s in a wheelchair and that that was embarrassing.
-She added that the late Princess Diana, mother to Prince Harry, would “scoff” at Meghan.
+She added that the late Princess Diana mother to Prince Harry would, ‘scoff’ at Meghan.

 What a wonderful thing as long as you are also feeding some of them rather than just having photo opportunities https://t.co/uF1Ou4LzYF